 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Notes Cracked tiles were noted in the kithcen which can be remedied during routine maintenance.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.